 By 1915, the growing casualties and bereavements afflicting Albertans seemed not to deter them from seeing the war through.
 On the farms, however, the land was generous.
 While the troops overseas felt the iron hand of battle, 1916 was a year those in central Alberta found it easier to pay the bills, put food on the table, and plan for a prosperous future.

 As the true nature of the war made itself known, the arrival of a telegram, a clergyman or the Red Cross, raised dread in the community.
-As the number of volunteer soldiers dried up, the government turned their eye to conscription in 1917 and in May of that year the Military Service Act legalised it.
-This was to be a major divisive issue in the upcoming federal elections, especially for those in the farming community as the lack of labour was seriously affecting production.
+As the number of volunteer soldiers dried up, the government turned their eye to conscription in 1917 and in May of that year the Military Service Act legalized conscription.
+Conscription became a major divisive issue in the upcoming federal elections, especially for those in the farming community as the lack of labour was seriously affecting production.

 Caring for those Left Behind and Funding the War

-To support families left behind by servicemen, bonuses were provided from the Patriotic Fund, an organisation commissioned by the Canadian Government under Sir Herbert Ames.
-At least 55, 000 families across Canada depended on the Patriotic Fund, but each province was responsible for raising its own support.
+To support families left behind by servicemen, bonuses were provided from the Patriotic Fund, an organization commissioned by the Canadian Government under Sir Herbert Ames.
+At least 55,000 families across Canada depended on the Patriotic Fund, but each province was responsible for raising its own support.

-At the beginning of the war, patriotic funds were a great example of volunteer donations, and the fund seemed to have the capacity to care for soldier dependent while casualties were low.
+At the beginning of the war, patriotic funds were a great example of volunteer donations, and the fund seemed to have the capacity to care for soldiers’ dependents while casualties were low.
 However, financial strain was showing by the beginning of 1916 and the push for victory bonds became stronger than ever.

 Victory bonds were certificates encouraged for purchase amongst civilians in order to lend money to the government for the war effort.
 They were purchased with circulating money in the general public with the understanding that they would be cashed, with interest, after the end of the war.